hack-technicolor/hack-technicolor/docs/index.md

 # Home

-!!! danger "Read Before Proceeding!"
+## IMPORTANT, do not SKIP

-    This process is not supported by the manufacturer or supplier of your gateway.
-There is no way of knowing your situation and the process could break your gateway or reduce its security, allowing other people into your network.
-Anyone following this guide accepts full responsibility for any and all of the outcomes.
+**Warning:** This process is not supported by the manufacturer or supplier of your modem.

+There is no way of knowing your situation and the process could break your modem or reduce its security allowing other people into your network.
+Anyone following this guide accepts full responsibility for the outcomes.

 ## Where to Start